matthewyang204/dproc/README.md

 *When `SUBCMD1` is `organize`:*
 - `sort` sort the data from smallest to largest
+- `keep-unique` remove duplicate values from the dataset

 *When `SUBCMD1` is `enumerate`:*
 - `sum` get the sum of the data